StubbleOrg/Stubble/docs/how-to.md

 #### Interpolation: or how I learnt to return tags and love them

 If you return tags from your lambda they will be expanded before being rendered.
-This way you you can build new templates to return from your templates. _My head hurts..._
+This way you can build new templates to return from your templates. _My head hurts..._

 #### Tag Lambdas